 We performed a comparison between Red Hat Satellite and SaltStack based on real PeerSpot user reviews.

-Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Maturity makes it a stable product."
+Find out in this report how the two Configuration Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Microsoft's cloud comes with a lot of extra features that are free of charge."

 "We are a remote company, and the product helps us manage the global endpoints.
 It helps us natively manage the endpoints in the cloud from anywhere."